yagpdb-cc/yagpdb-cc/website/docs/fun/counting_v2.md

 :::note

-Unlike some other counting systems, this command does not delete invalid numbers to allow counting and other conversation to take place concurrently.
-Messages that include text which do not correspond to valid numbers will, however, trigger a warning message.
+Unlike some other counting systems, this command does not delete invalid expressions to allow counting and other conversation to take place concurrently.
+Expressions which include unaccepted terms or are invalid will, however, trigger a warning message.

 :::

+The expression must appear on the first line entirely on its own for the count to increase.

 ## Trigger